valenwave/Luminescence/Research/Research.md

 * 145: Pork roast, Rack of lamb, Beef Brisket, Fish fillet
 * 160: Ground beef, egg dish
 * 165: Ground turkey, Turkey, Chicken, Leftovers.

+# Leftovers
+* Eating leftovers within 3 or 4 days is a challenge.
+If you plan on making lunch prep for the week on Sunday, that leaves Friday with no leftovers.
+Also, a good way to enforce the time duration for the leftovers is to date when the food is made with scotch tape.